steinuil/mpv-livetweet/README.md

-# Some library this script depends on decided to fuck up in luarocks so I currently have no means to test this, the script is probably broken.**

 mpv-livetweet
 =============
 Be that dick who tweets screenshots of their favourite anime spoiling everyone **without even having to leave your player!**